Gargron/blurhash/README.md

 ## Usage

-You need to read in the image pixel data yourself, for example with RMagick:
+To generate the blurhash string from an image file, you need to read in the image pixel data yourself, for example with RMagick:

 ```ruby
 require 'blurhash'